Ohio Parole Board Recommends Clemency for William Montgomery

 Respect Life Sunday is observed every year on the first Sunday in October (Respect Life Month).
 This year's theme, "Be Not Afraid," is featured October 2017 - September 2018.

 NEW materials are produced each year to help Catholics understand, value, and become engaged with supporting the God-given dignity of every person—which naturally leads to protecting the gift of every person's life.

 Gary Otte Scheduled for Execution on September 13, 2017

-Forty-five-year-old Gary was convicted of the murder of 61-year-old Robert Wasilkowski on February 12, 1992, and for the murder of 45-year-old Sharon Kostura on February 21, 1992, both in Parma, Ohio.
+Gary W. Otte is scheduled to be executed at 10 am EDT on Wednesday, September 13, 2017, at the Southern Ohio Correctional Facility in Lucasville, Ohio.
+Forty-five-year-old Gary is convicted of the murder of 61-year-old Robert Wasilkowski on February 12, 1992, and for the murder of 45-year-old Sharon Kostura on February 21, 1992, both in Parma, Ohio.
 Gary has spent the last 24 years of his life on Ohio’s death row.

 We offer our prayers and condolences to the family and friends of Robert Wasikowski and Sharon Kostura.
 We pray for Mr. Otte and his family and friends.
 We pray for governor Kasich and all who must participate in our state executions.
 We look forward to the day when the death penalty is only remembered as part of Ohio’s history.

 Letter to Governor Kasich asking for clemency